deptofdefense/dds.mil/content/posts/2020-09-dib-lauds-dds-recruiting-and-hiring-playbook-break-the-code.md

 Jennifer Palkha, subcommittee chair and Executive Director of Code for America called Defense Digital Service a "bright spot for productivity in this new world."

-"They have seen staff able to really deliver on mission," Palkha said of Defense Digital Service and other Department organizations, "They're seeing increases in their own productivity."
+"They have seen staff able to really deliver on mission.
+They're seeing increases in their own productivity," Palkha said.

 The Defense Digital Service team transitioned to all-remote work in compliance with public health safety recommendations in March of 2020.
 In the preceding six months, the team has brought on thirty new employees.